 A student often enters Urbana University with a variety of learning experiences and is interested in translating that learning into university credit.
 The assessment of academic credit from non-traditional means provides opportunity for a student to advance his or her degree program by translating that learning into university credit.
 No evaluation of academic credits through traditional or non-traditional avenues will be completed unless the student is currently enrolled in at least one course.
 Among the avenues a student may explore are:

 Urbana University participates in the Advanced Placement Program for secondary schools.
 The amount of credit awarded will be determined by the Office of the Registrar working with the appropriate college dean according to the following guidelines.

 - A student must have applied for admission, been accepted and paid the appropriate fees before the initial evaluation of official documents is completed.

 - The official evaluation of credit will be completed once the student has registered for courses, has completed the appropriate credit application, and has met all financial obligations to the University.
-Credit will appear with a notation of “AP” affixed to the evaluation and will be treated as transfer credit.
+Credit will appear on the student's transcript with a notation of “AP” and will be treated as transfer credit.

 - The final score in the Advanced Placement Program examination must be 3 or better.

 - No more than 15 semester hours of credit may be earned through the Advanced Placement Program.
-Additional credit may be awarded by petition to the Vice President for Academic Affairs.
+Additional credit may be awarded by petition to the Office of Academic Affairs.